 3. Sidewalk Chalk

 Writing with sidewalk chalk is a fun activity to do outside.
 I’m all for getting kids to play outside and NOT staying inside watching TV or playing video games for much of the day.
 My boys love going out and drawing pictures and practicing writing words with sidewalk chalk.
 This is fun egg-shaped chalk you can get your kids for Easter.

 Right along with the sidewalk chalk, playing with bubbles is another fun outdoor activity for kids to do.
 I love these Fubbles!
 They are great because they are NO-SPILL.
 Three kids can use the wands and play with them at once, and if they knock it over, it’s okay!
 The liquid won’t spill out, make a mess, and get everyone sticky!

 5. Healthier Candy

-If you do want to get candy for your child’s Easter basket (I mean, what’s an Easter basket without a little candy, right?), try to get candy that is organic, gluten-free, non-GMO, not filled with artificial colors and flavors, and lower in added sugar to provide a healthier alternative to the traditional Easter sweets.
+If you do want to get candy for your child’s Easter basket (I mean, what’s an Easter basket without a little candy, right?), try to get candy that is organic.
+If it’s organic, it will be not contain GMO ingredients, artificial colors, or artificial flavors.
+Also try to choose candy that is lower in added sugar to provide a healthier alternative to the traditional Easter sweets.

 These Justin’s Peanut Butter Cups are so good!
 They taste like Reese’s, but are a healthier option.
 The dark chocolate almond butter cups are my fave, but these milk chocolate peanut butter ones probably tastier for kids.
 You can get them ThriveMarket.com, and use this link to get an extra 25% off your first order.